OpenNeuroDerivatives/ds002076-mriqc/README.md

 # ds002076 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds002076](https://openneuro.org/datasets/ds002076).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC v23.1.0 on [ds002076](https://openneuro.org/datasets/ds002076).

 ## Methods